esacdab/cdab-testsuite/Use Cases/Scenario 2 - Rapid Mapping/integration.md

    Make sure the manifest.safe files are in this location for all products: `<product-id>/<product-id>.SAFE/manifest.safe`

-4. Return to Jupyter Notebook, open the notebook with a Python 3.6 kernel.
+4. Return to Jupyter Lab, open the notebook with a Python 3.6 kernel.
 If you created and new conda environment during the installation procedure, make sure the Python kernel is using that environment.
 [50%]

 5. Make the appropriate settings in the second cell (self-explaining). **IMPORTANT** Pay particular attention to the value of the PREFIX environment variable (the base path of the conda environment).
 This variable not being set correctly is a cause of many potential errors.